jadijadi/lpic1book/content/1023_manage_shared_libraries.md

 ...
 ```

-As you can see, this file tells the the kernel that anyone asks for _libzvbi.so.0_, the _/usr/lib/x86\_64-linux-gnu/libzvbi.so.0_ file should be loaded.
+As you can see, this file tells the kernel that if anyone asks for _libzvbi.so.0_, the _/usr/lib/x86\_64-linux-gnu/libzvbi.so.0_ file should be loaded.

 ### LD\_LIBRARY\_PATH